Šimige: Associations with other deities

 Šimige was closely associated with the Mesopotamian sun god, Shamash (Sumerian: Utu).
 It is commonly assumed that the character of the Hurrian god and his position in the pantheon were patterned after his Mesopotamian counterpart.
-However, while very similar, they were not entirely identical, for example Šimige does not show any associations with the underworld.
+However, while very similar, they were not entirely identical; for example, Šimige does not show any associations with the underworld.
 In a single Hurrian incantation from Hattusa Sippar, the cult center of Shamash, is mentioned in association with Šimige.
-The trilingual edition of the Weidner god list list from Ugarit equates him not only with Utu, but also with Lugalbanda, possibly because the Hurrian pantheon had fewer deities than the Mesopotamian one, creating the need to treat the same deity as an equivalent of multiple Mesopotamian ones in scholarly texts.
+The trilingual edition of the Weidner god list from Ugarit equates him not only with Utu, but also with Lugalbanda, possibly because the Hurrian pantheon had fewer deities than the Mesopotamian one, creating the need to treat the same Hurrian deity as an equivalent of multiple Mesopotamian ones in scholarly texts.

-References to "gods of the father of Šimige," his divine ancestors, are known from various Hurrian documents.
+References to "gods of the father of Šimige", his divine ancestors, are known from various Hurrian documents.
 Similar figures are also attested in relation to other major Hurrian deities, for example Šauška and Ḫepat.
 Unusually, in one case "gods of the father of Šimige" are collectively qualified as male.

 The wife of Shamash, Aya, was incorporated into Hurrian mythology as the wife of Šimige.
 The Hurrian form of her name was Ayu-Ikalti.
 According to Alfonso Archi, its second part was most likely derived from the common epithet of this goddess, kallatu, designating her as the spouse of the sun god.
 The relation between them is attested in texts from Ugarit and Hattusa.
 It has been argued that Aya was incorporated into the Hurrian pantheon only for the sake of theological consistency.
 Her role is sometimes compared and contrasted with that of Nikkal, a similar derivative of Mesopotamian Ningal, who apparently held a higher position in the Hurrian pantheon despite also originating as a direct adaptation of a Mesopotamian deity regarded as a spouse of a specific god.

 Hurrian incantations from Old Babylonian Mari state that Šimige was believed to have seven daughters.
 Echoes of this tradition are also present in Hittite texts pertaining to him.
 It is possible that these goddesses functioned as divine midwives.

 Šimige had his own sukkal (divine attendant) known under the name Lipparuma or Lipparu.
 According to Piotr Taracha he was regarded as analogous to Bunene, the sukkal of Shamash.
 In a bilingual Sumero-Hurrian version of the Weidner god list from Emar Šimige's sukkal is instead Bunene, transcribed in the Hurrian column as dwu-u-un-ni-nu-wa-an.
 According to Volkert Haas, Lipparuma and Bunene coexisted in this role.
 Mišaru, another courtier of Shamash, is attested in relation to the Hurrian sun god too.
 Haas also described the Ilaliyant deities as members to his court according to Hittite sources, but Piotr Taracha instead concludes that they were associated with the Luwian sun god, Tiwaz.